 When choosing the right Grating for your application, you may be drawn to Fiberglass Grating for its versatility and durability.
 Fiberglass Reinforced Plastic (FRP) flooring items have several features that make them popular choices in a variety of industries and applications.

-While our 19 Metals Service Centers are all equipped and ready to cut your Fiberglass to size, we frequently receive questions from our customers about the handling of Fiberglass and how to cut FRP Grating.
-In this post, we share some factors to consider when preparing Fiberglass Grating for your application.
+While our 19 Metals Service Centers are all equipped and ready to cut Fiberglass to size, we frequently receive questions from our customers about the handling of Fiberglass and how to cut FRP Grating.
+In this post, we share some factors to consider when preparing and cutting Fiberglass Grating for your application.

 What Hazards Accompany Fiberglass Dust?